 Mr James Dixon

-James currently holds the position of General Manager – AAT Kings Day Tours and Short Breaks and serves as President of the Far North Queensland Tour Operators Association, is a Board Member of Cairns Access Community Housing, and Committee Member of Queensland Tourism Industry Council (QTIC)’s Transformation Consultative Committee.
+James currently holds the position of General Manager – AAT Kings Day Tours and Short Breaks and serves as President of the Far North Queensland Tour Operators Association, is a Committee Member of Queensland Tourism Industry Council (QTIC)’s Transformation Consultative Committee.

 Nancy is Founder and Director of Black Drum Productions, an Indigenous-owned and operated consultancy that has been operating in Queensland since 2000, focusing on celebrating the diversity of Australian Aboriginal and Torres Strait Islander cultures through the presentation of traditional and contemporary art forms.